manish-in-java/spring-security-saml/README.md

 XML file locally.
 If later, open the file in a text editor.
 1. Follow the detailed instructions on the
 [SSOCircle website](http://www.ssocircle.com/en/ssocircle-how-to/) to
 register the sample application as an SP.
+Keep the following in mind registering the SP:
     1. Provide `localhost` as the provider name (FQDN field).
-    1. Choose to receive all the three fields in the authentication response when registering the SP.
+    1. The SP registration page displays three fields (`FirstName`, `LastName` and `EmailAddress`) that SSOCircle can pass back to the SP on successful authentication.
+Choose to receive all the three fields in the authentication response.
-    1. Paste the metadata downloaded from the application in the field marked for metadata.
+    1. Paste the metadata downloaded from the sample application in the field marked for metadata.
     1. Save the provider definition.
 1. Initiate an [IDP-initiated SSO request](https://idp.ssocircle.com/sso/hos/AdPage.jsp?returnUrl=/sso/idpssoinit&metaAlias=%2Fssocircle&spEntityID=http%3A%2F%2Flocalhost%3A80%2Fsaml%2Fmetadata).
 1. Authenticate with SSOCircle using your registered credentials.